 Applications open in August each year for courses commencing in March the following year.
 If you are unsuccessful in a transfer application at the end of first year you can reapply after second year.
 The credit transfer policies of the Law School and its partner faculties are used when determining the amount of credit for previous studies.
 However, it may be difficult to complete Combined Law within the five years and you may wish to consider completing your first degree and then apply for the Juris Doctor.

-External Students apply through the Universities Admissions Centre.
+Apply through the Universities Admissions Centre (UAC).

 Internal course transfer applications are now open to current University of Sydney students.

 Please note you will have to select your partner degree with your LLB, e.g. Commerce/Law.
 Please go to Bachelor of Laws (Combined Law) and do the following:

 - Select combined degree program of interest Bachelor of Commerce and Bachelor of Laws or whichever combined law degree in which you wish to enrol.